ianc1/JavaScriptLibraryTemplate/README.md

 - PhantomJS to run the tests headless on your build server.
 - Webpack to package and minify your code.

-To get started, clone the repo and start coding!
+To get started, clone the repo and run `npm install`.